 We are not told, in the passage, why his family was punished with him.
 Perhaps they were directly complicit.
 But it is unreasonable to simply assume you know why Achan’s family was judged with him when the text does not tell us why.
-Secondly, it is always problematic to try to draw general moral principles from events in a narrative even if there were a command from God.
+Secondly, it is always problematic to try to draw general moral principles from events in a narrative.
 Even if this was an example of collective guilt, the text does not tell us to make this into law, or into a general principle through which we are to understand moral responsibility.
 On the contrary, the Bible explicitly prohibits this way of thinking, as we will see.
 So, one cannot draw a general principle from one event in a narrative, especially when the reason for the collective nature of the punishment is not given.

 Another passage that Keller looks at is Daniel 9, in which “Daniel confesses sins, repents for sins, says it’s his responsibility to repent for sins, that his ancestors did, that he didn’t do at all.”
 Let’s look at the relevant passage:

 “I prayed to the Lord my God and confessed: “Lord, the great and awesome God, who keeps his covenant of love with those who love him and keep his commandments, we have sinned and done wrong.We have been wicked and have rebelled; we have turned away from your commands and laws.
 We have not listened to your servants the prophets, who spoke in your name to our kings, our princes and our ancestors, and to all the people of the land.””